A Behavior Change Guide

 The behavior has stopped, now what?

-The cue we provide may provide some confusion, or lack clear meaning, at this stage.
+The cue we provide may create some confusion at this stage.
 This should be anticipated since the cue is unfamiliar, so this is where we offer the dog our guidance.

 Guidance, guidance counselor?
 What do you mean?

 Many times, these forms of guidance will be combined.
-The guidance principle is just like the penalty principle, offer just enough help to be effective, no more or no less; often a small amount of guidance is needed to get the dog over the first hurdle, and then momentum and encouragement will take them the rest of the way.
+The guidance principle is just like the penalty principle, offering just enough help to be effective, no more or no less.
+Often, a small amount of guidance is needed to get the dog over the first hurdle, and then momentum and encouragement will take them the rest of the way.
 Again, once the dog has produced the desired behavior, even with guidance, it’s time to reinforce it with a reward.
-With practice, the new behavior will soon overwrite the old, and a healthy, well-aimed consequence will emerge.
+With practice, the new behavior will soon overwrite the old, and a new, healthy, alternative behavior will emerge.

-To the extent any trainer or behaviorist has been successful at changing a behavior, this is what they did that worked.
-It doesn’t mean that all behaviors are easily corrected; some are deeply rooted, others have compounding factors, and there are those that challenge our creativity to applying the process.
-If this was always easy and fun, and you just needed a big bag of treats and a peppy voice, I doubt there’d be any truly misbehaved, or shut down, dogs out there.
+Any behaviorist or trainer that has successfully changed a behavior with dogs, and even humans, has followed the steps in this behavior change guide.
+This really works!
+It doesn’t mean that all behaviors are easily corrected; some are deeply rooted, others have compounding factors, and there are those that challenge our creativity to apply the process.
+If this was always easy and fun, and you just needed a big bag of treats and a peppy voice, I doubt there’d be any truly misbehaved or shut down dogs out there.
 If there’s any way out at all, and THERE IS 99.9% of the time, this method will produce it.